Battle honour: France

-During the 19th century, honours were limited to eight on a regiment's flag, leading to erase some honours in order to make room for newer ones.
+During the 19th century, honours were limited to eight on a regiment's flag, leading to the removal of some honours to make room for newer ones.
 This limitation was upped to twelve honours after the Second World War.
-Some units, such as the 2 RIMA, have been awarded more than twelve honours, but their flag displays only the twelve considered the most important in the history of the regiment.
-Other units, such as the 1 RIMA, have been granted a dispensation allowing them to emblazon all their battle honours, regardless of their number.
+Some units, such as the 2nd Marine Infantry Regiment, have been awarded more than twelve honours, but their flag displays only the twelve considered the most important in the history of the regiment.
+Other units, such as the 1st Marine Infantry Regiment, have been granted a dispensation allowing them to emblazon all their battle honours, regardless of their number.

 In addition to battle honours, military units can be awarded collective military decorations and collective mentions-in-dispatches, leading eventually to the fourragère award.

 Battle and theatre honours in India

 Prior to independence, battle honours were awarded to British Indian Army as part of the British military tradition.
 Awards prior to the takeover of the Presidency Armies by the Crown in 1858 were done by the Governor General in India or the respective Presidency government that the units belonged to.

 The practice of awarding battle honours and theatre honours to the Indian Army continued after independence in 1947 and these honours continue to be listed against a regiment's achievements.
 Battle honours, but not theatre honours, are permitted to be emblazoned on the President's Colours, which have replaced the King's colours after independence.

 Battle honour days are celebrated by a few units or regiments.
 Present battle honour days however pertain to battles for which honours have been won post-independence.

 Some battle honours, granted prior to independence to units for battles or campaigns in India against the local rulers or nationalist forces, have been declared as 'repugnant' and are not celebrated or held in esteem.

 The earliest battle to be commemorated in the history of the British Indian Army was Plassey in 1757 which was awarded in 1829 vide Gazette of the Governor General No 43.

-La Martinière is the only school in the world to have been awarded royal battle honours for its role in the defence of Lucknow during the Mutiny of 1857.
+La Martinière is the only school in the world to have been awarded royal battle honours for its role in the defence of Lucknow during the Indian War of Independence of 1857.
 In the honour of this institution, The President of India also launched a stamp post in its name.